heycarsten/labici-magento-shopify-migrator/README.md

 # Tooling to migrate data from Magento 1.9 to Shopify

-You are looking at is the result of my efforts to help [La Bicicletta](https://labicicletta.com) (a bike shop in Toronto, Canada) migrate their online store from Magento to Shopify.
-It is very specific to
+What you're looking at is the result of my efforts to help [La Bicicletta](https://labicicletta.com) (a bike shop in Toronto, Canada) migrate their online store from Magento to Shopify.

 Thanks to La Bicicletta for releasing this work as open source software!
 They are a great bunch of humans, giving back to their community by supporting causes like [Toronto Hustle](https://www.toronto-hustle.com/welcome-1).
 They also happen to run one of the finest bike shops in Toronto and online!
 Check them out: